Academic Catalogs

 Course Level Student Learning Outcome(s)

-1. Execute proper training techniques needed to improve skills in preparation for effective athletic performance.
+1. Execute proper team training techniques needed to develop team skills improvement for effective athletic performance.

-2. Self-analyze errors in fitness levels, athletic skills and competitive strategies and tactics and identify methods of adjustment to enhance athletic performance.
+2. Self-analyze errors in fitness level growth, athletic skills and competitive team strategies, coordination and tactics and identify methods of adjustment to enhance athletic performance.

 Course Objectives